 “Documenting the Birth of a Financial Economy”, with William Jack and Thomas Stoker, Proceedings of the National Academy of Sciences, June 2012.

 “Monetary Theory and Electronic Money: Lessons from the Kenyan Experience”, with William Jack and Rob Townsend, Economic Quarterly, Volume 96 (1), First Quarter, 2010.

 “Paths to Success: The Relationship Between Human Development and Economic Growth”, with Michael Boozer, Gustav Ranis and Frances Stewart, World Development, 39 (4), 506-522, 2011.

-“There Is No Free House: Ethnic Patronage and Property Rights in a Kenyan Slum”, with Benjamin Marx and Thomas Stoker.
-[Previously titled “The Political Economy of Ethnicity, Housing Rents and Property Rights in Slums: Evidence from Kenya”]
+“There Is No Free House: Ethnic Patronage and Diversity in a Kenyan Slum”, with Benjamin Marx and Thomas Stoker.

 “Rural Roads and Intermediated Trade: Regression Discontinuity Evidence from Sierra Leone”, with Lorenzo Casaburi and Rachel Glennerster.

 “Expanding Access to Micro Credit: The Role of Asset-Collateralized Loans”, with William Jack, Michael Kremer, Joost de Laat.